NEXQ-Srl/Web-Viewer-JSON-Logging/README.md

 ## 🏗️ Architecture

-The application follows a unified client-server architecture:
+The application follows a unified client-server architecture with optimized multi-stage Docker build:

 - **Frontend**: React + TypeScript application with:
   - Recharts for data visualization